Maps, Paths and History

 Loompit Lake Loop

 This is fairly strenuous walk of 3.9 miles/6.23 km will take you to Loompit Lake and the shores of the River Orwell.
 Birdwatchers will particularly enjoy this one.
 As before, you can view or download a description of the walk and a map, but this time there is also a second map which offers an extension to the walk.
 There is also a combined description and map available with a second combined file which shows the extension.
 If you wish to do the whole walk, including the extension, you will need to download both of these combined files.
+There are also some additional Nature Notes for Loompit Lake.

 The School Run